ben-barthel/learning_dynamics/README.md

 The trained networks are saved in the folder "Neural_Nets"

-For example, to train the LSTM NN on 1000 time units of data for 500 epochs with ensemble index 3 run:python master_train_qg.py 'LSTM' 1000 500 3
+For example, to train the LSTM on 1000 time units of data for 500 epochs with ensemble index 3 run: python master_train_qg.py 'LSTM' 1000 500 3

 TESTING